Current micro-mobility legislation: An update from e-RIDES

 Where can I legally ride my EUC?

-This is also a good time to remind you that e-RIDES HQ is about to open, and we have our own test area when you can come with your EUC!
+This is also a good time to remind you that e-RIDES HQ is about to open, and we have our own test area on private land when you can come with your EUC!

 You can find us at Unit 21, Greenwich Centre Business Park, London SE10 9QF